 Five to nine years of work experience seem to result in median wages of $64K per year.
 For those with one to four years of experience, median paychecks reach approximately $45K annually.
 Overall, the greater share of Universal Studios Inc folks have 10-19 years of experience and earn an average around $93K per year.

 Certifications and Degrees

-In this role, the best-paying skill appears to be Budget Management; individuals who claim it among their capabilities enjoy a higher median salary of $101K annually.
+When it comes to skills, employees who report Budget Management among their abilities seem to make the most, reporting a median income of $101K per year.
 People Management is considered a run-of-the-mill skill; slightly less than a third of Universal Studios Inc workforce; close to one-fourth of those surveyed report putting it to use in their jobs.
 Microsoft Office, Customer Relations, and Operations Management are also desirable skills.

 Benefits and Perks

 Paid time off is scarce, with only about half of survey participants receiving paid vacation and more than two-fifths of workers receiving sick leave.
 Most survey participants take advantage of the 401(k) plan that Universal Studios Inc sponsors.
 Health insurance is part of the package for a large number of survey participants, and for a large number of workers, dental coverage is too.
 Universal Studios Inc folks also make good use of a casual working environment, a subsidized cell phone, life insurance, and free drinks.